VivianBrandenburg/termNN/README.md

 # termNN
-models for detection of intrinsic transcription terminators and tRNAs in bacteria
+CNN- and LSTM-based models for detection of intrinsic transcription terminators and tRNAs in bacteria.

 ## package requirements